 Caregivers and friends many times feel at a loss as to how to help the patient.

-They are scared to touch them in fear of hurting them and they never know if the patient will be having a good day or not.
+They are scared to touch them for fear of hurting them and they never know if the patient will be having a good day or not.
 My advice is to 1) Learn as much as you can about Fibromyalgia and 2) just keep trying to encourage.
 I find that laughter is good medicine so maybe you can find ways to create laughter for them

 Create opportunities to laugh.